-According to Megan Garber, New York Times revenue is up…and not because of strong SEO but rather the strong brand they built.
+According to Megan Garber, New York Times revenue is up…and not because of the strong SEO, but rather the strong brand they built.

-For example, companies like About.com have good SEO going for them, but not so great brand building.
-And by no means am I trying to throw SEO out the window, it’s just a reminder that a strong online strategy includes both strong brand building and superior SEO techniques.
+For example, companies like About.com have good SEO going for them, but not such great brand building.
+By no means am I trying to throw SEO out of the window.
+It’s just a reminder that a strong online strategy includes both strong brand building and superior SEO techniques.

 Do you even know what your brand is?

-- Create your own market – If you find that the market place is crowded…then redefine it.
-Find a place in the market place that is not getting served…then serve it and dominate it.
+- Create your own market - If you find that the market place is crowded…then redefine it.
+Find a place in the market that is not getting served.
+Then serve it and dominate it.

-- Create an awesome customer experience – Your business lives or dies with how your customer experiences your product.
+- Create an awesome customer experience - Your business lives or dies with how your customers experience your product.
 If it sucks, then they’ll leave.
-Always start with your customer in mind and give them what they want.
+Always start with your customers in mind and give them what they want.

 Now that you have the foundation for your brand laid out, let’s focus on some specific strategies.